 Special Note About Non-Tourists

-The JR Pass is only available to short-term visitors to Japan, so if you’re visiting a friend or family member who lives in Japan, it’s important to bear in mind that he or she may not be eligible for the Japan Rail Pass.
+The JR Pass is only available to short-term visitors to Japan, so if you’re visiting a friend or family member who lives in Japan, it’s important to bear in mind that they may not be eligible for the Japan Rail Pass.

-It’s generally safe to assume that the person you’re visiting is not eligible for the Japan Rail Pass if he or she fits into one of the following categories:
+It’s generally safe to assume that the person you’re visiting is not eligible for the Japan Rail Pass if they fit into one of the following categories:

-- He/she is in Japan on a work or working holiday visa
+- They are in Japan on a work or working holiday visa

-- He/she is a student on a semester abroad in Japan
+- They are a student on a semester abroad in Japan

 To Rail Pass Or Not To Rail Pass?

-While the JR Pass is often one of the best ways for travelers to explore Japan, we hope this article has helped you figure out whether or not you should get it!
+While the JR Pass can be useful for many travelers, we hope this guide to Japan’s famous Rail Pass has helped you figure out whether or not you should get it!